I LOVE reading about the psychology of marketing!

-I just finished reading The Art of Choosing by Sheena Iyengar.
-She’s a social psychologist and a professor of business at Columbia University, and her practical studies into how people make decisions is immediately applicable for all of us when we market our services and products.
+Have you read The Art of Choosing by Sheena Iyengar?
+She’s a social psychologist and a professor of business at Columbia University.
+She studies how people make decisions, which all small business owners can apply immediately when you market your services and products.

-Here are top seven highlights from the book which small business marketers must learn:
+Here are top seven highlights from the book which will help you immediately:

-- We take into our psyche the words we use and read in marketing.
+- We take into our psyche the words we read and hear from marketing copy.
 Researchers asked people to construct a sentence using five words they were given.
 When researchers gave them five words that related to the elderly (old, gray, wrinkle, Florida, bingo), the participants took 15% longer to walk to the elevator when they exited the survey room.
-Our automatic system is tuned in and connects pre-existing knowledge with what we’re seeing and hearing.
+Our autonomic nervous system connects pre-existing knowledge with what we’re seeing and hearing right now.
 Takeaway: Think about how you want your audience to feel and act after they interact with you, your blog, your marketing, and even your social media comments in Facebook and Twitter, and use words that will conjure up that feeling in their minds.
 If your brand is about “passion,” don’t use words like “slow” or “creepy” when connecting casually with your audience…or they’ll connect it with you and your biz.

-- In 1956, George Miller conducted his famous study that concluded that people can process only seven pieces of information (plus or minus two).
-We are limited in our capacity to process information, so when you give people too much to think about, they shut down.
+- Customers get overwhelmed by too much information.
+In 1956, George Miller conducted his famous study that concluded that people can process only seven pieces of information (plus or minus two).
+We are limited in our capacity to process information.
+When you give people too much to think about, they shut down.
 We simply can’t keep track of multiple objects or facts.
 Takeaway: When listing the benefits or features of your site, limit the bullet-point list to 5-7 items.
-If you have more than seven, create a second list with a new title, like, “Here’s even more reasons to buy the XYZ Widget!”
+If you have more than seven, create a second list with a new title, like, “Here’s even more reasons to buy our service!”

-- When you give people too many options, they are (at first) attracted to the most options they can see.
+- When you give customers too many options, they are (at first) attracted to the most options they can see.
 But when it comes to buying, people purchase less when they have too many options to choose from.
-When given a choice of 24 jams, only 3% of the people purchased a jam.
-But when given a choice of three jams, 30% purchase a jam.
+When given a choice of 24 jams flavors, only 3% of the people purchased jam.
+But when given only three choices of jam flavors, 30% purchase jam.
 Takeaway: Be careful of how many choices you give customers.
-At first they may be attracted to your full array of offerings, but when it comes to buying, having too many options may hurt sales.
+At first, they may be attracted to your full array of offerings, but when it comes to buying, having too many options may hurt sales.